carolinasiilvestre/MLHub/README.md

    - Compare optimized models against initial benchmarks and document findings.

 3. **Additional Insights**
-   - Analyze feature importance for different target variable values to uncover patterns and insights.
    - Develop an analytics interface that provides predictions for new claim inputs.
-   - Explore predicting additional variables such as "WCB Decision" or "Agreement Reached" and examine their potential to improve model performance.
+   - Explore predicting "Agreement Reached" and examine the potential to improve model performance.

 ## Dataset Details
 This project leverages two datasets provided by the WCB:

 1. **Training Dataset**
    - Contains claims data from January 2020 to December 2022.
-   - Includes both descriptive features and three specific ground truths:
-     - **Claim Injury Type (Target Variable)**
-     - **WCB Decision**
-     - **Agreement Reached**
    - Used to train and validate machine learning models.

 2. **Test Dataset**
    - Contains claims data from January 2023 onward.
-   - Includes the same descriptive attributes as the training dataset, but without the ground truths.
    - Used to predict the Claim Injury Type, with model performance evaluated through a Kaggle competition.

 ### Evaluation through Kaggle